Meet the veterans who work on our helpline

 Jackie joined Veterans Housing in February 2018 and has been very involved with Veterans Gateway since her joining as a specialist.

 Kath – Customer Advisor

 Kath has been with Veterans’ Gateway since the soft launch a year ago.
-She started volunteering with Help for Heroes 2 years ago and is now a Local volunteer Co-ordinator for South Wales.
-She has had the honour of attending the Invictus games 2016 with friends and family, which was incredible and this has helped her in recent trails.
+She started volunteering with Help for Heroes two years ago and is now a Local Volunteer Co-ordinator for South Wales.
+She has had the honour of attending the Invictus Games 2016 with friends and family, which was incredible and this has helped her in recent trails.

 Kath has strong Military connections and has received support from Military Charities in the past which helps in her role as a Veterans’ Gateway advisor.

 Kenneth was born in Kenya, served in the Kenya Air Force.
 He has also served as a Diplomat outside Kenya and The Kenya National Assembly as a Sergeant-at-Arms.

 He moved over to the UK for further studies and has achieved an MSc in Criminology and Criminal Justice.
 Due to family and the political situation in Kenya he stayed in the UK after his studies.

 Since then Kenneth has worked at the South Wales Police, Cardiff Metropolitan University, South Wales University, Oxford University, Companies House, Vodafone-Wehelp and now at Veterans’ Gateway.